bazelbuild/bazel-website/designs/index.md

     such contributors have widely varying levels of Bazel expertise.
 *   The Bazel team itself has varying levels of expertise; no single team member has a complete understanding of every corner of Bazel.
-*   Changes to Bazel must account to backward compatibility and avoid breaking changes.
+*   Changes to Bazel must account for backward compatibility and avoid breaking changes.